sign-in-canada/sign-in-canada.github.io/architecture/flows.md

 An inbound data flow is an HTTP request/response initiated by an Extenal System and service by one of the Sign in Canada application components.

-All inbound data flows are intermediated as follows:

-1) The external system sends an HTTP request to the Web Application Firewall in the PAZ
-2) The Web Application Firewall proxies the request to the HTTP Reverse Proxy in the ARZ
-3) the HTTP Reverse Proxy proxies the request to the target internal application (Inbound Authentication Framework, OpenId Provider or SAML Identity Provider)
-4) The target application returns an HTTP response to the HTTP Reverse Proxy in the ARZ
-5) The HTTP Reverse Proxy returns the response to the Web Application Firewall in the PAZ
-6) The Web Application Firewall returns the response to the External System

-All HTTP traffic between the External System and the Web Application Firewall is encrypted using TLS, as is the traffic between the Web Application Firewall and the HTTP Reverse Proxy.

 |Data Element|Source(s)|Destination(s)|HTTP Message|
 |------------|---------|--------------|------------|